 If you watched the Super Bowl, you might have been surprised when Jerry Seinfeld and Jason Alexander appeared in a pre-halftime ad.
 Even more surprising, though, is that it wasn’t an ad at all.
 FOX approached Seinfeld because they enjoyed the web series the “ad” was based on: “Comedians in Cars Getting Coffee.”
 FOX wanted to offer something cool and beloved to kick off (pun intended) the Super Bowl’s halftime coverage.
+This media showed quite a bit of passion.

 Promoting your content on large media outlets requires a ton of hard work, but Jerry Seinfeld and his cohorts managed to make it look so easy.
 Part of his genius is that he cultivated his existing audience from the show Seinfeld, which was wildly popular during the 90s (and still is, in syndication).
 More recently, Jerry Seinfeld developed a concept that was undeniably entertaining and worthy of shares, allowing him to leverage this existing fan base while garnering new devotees with a fresh spin on a show about nothing.